 Managing Editor, Journal of Environmental Education, Heldref Publications, Washington, D.C.
 1989-1991.

 My full-length drama Proprioception has won AACT NewPlayFest 2020.
-It will be produced by Rover Dramawerks in Plano, Texas in April 2020 and published by Dramatic Publishing.
-For more information, see: https://aact.org/newplayfest-2020-playwrights-premieres
+Its world premiere by Rover Dramawerks took place at the Cox Playhouse in Plano, Texas, September 9-18, 2021.
+In January 2022, it was published by Dramatic Publishing; see: https://www.dramaticpublishing.com/authors/profile/view/url/marilyn-millstone

 Kennedy Center Playwriting Intensive, Summer 2017.